Anwarvic/anwarvic.github.io/README.md

 One of the most important features implemented here is to show the number of minutes an average reader would take to read a certain article.
-You can find this piece of information at the first line of any article.
+You can find this piece of information at the first line of any article as shown in the following image:

 <div align="center">
   <img src="images/assets/to_read.png" width=750>
 </div>

-The piece of code responsible for this feature can be found in the `post.html` layout file.
-In particular, the following few lines:
+The following is the piece of code responsible for this feature, which can be found in the `post.html` layout file:
 ```html
 <span id="reading-time">
   {% assign words = page.content | strip_html | number_of_words %}